andrewheiss/ath-pelican/content/blog_posts/2007-09-17-using-arabic-in-indesign-without-indesign-me.md

 You can even type with the glyphs panel, which is how we get Arabic working in InDesign.
 This method also works for Illustrator and any other Adobe program with a glyphs panel.

 To activate the panel, go to Window &gt; Type &amp; Tables &gt; Glyphs.
 Choose an Arabic font from the list in the bottom left corner of the panel to load that font into the panel.
-I like working with the [Arabic Typesetting](http://www.microsoft.com/typography/fonts/font.aspx?FID=283&amp;FNAME=Arabic+Typesetting) font that comes with Office 2007 because of the dozens of alternate glyphs and ligatures that are available.
-Microsoft has an excellent collection of Arabic fonts as well, found [here](http://www.microsoft.com/downloads/details.aspx?FamilyID=A83C0E03-8913-47A3-ACB7-8AC357627620&amp;displaylang=AR).
+I like working with the [Arabic Typesetting](https://docs.microsoft.com/en-us/typography/font-list/arabic-typesetting) font that comes with Office 2007 because of the dozens of alternate glyphs and ligatures that are available.
+Microsoft has an excellent collection of Arabic fonts as well.

 You should see normal Roman characters in the panel.
 Scroll down until you get the Arabic glyphs.
 Double click on a letter to insert it at your cursor.